zsparal/api-documentation/source/connect/managing-customers.rst

 Mollie Connect assists you in monitoring and managing your customer's onboarding process through a set of dashboards, providing both an overview of all your customers, as well as a detailed per-client view.

-.. note:: Note: Your app needs to request 'organizations.read' and 'onboarding.read' permissions to access data of your customers in
+.. note:: Your app needs to request 'organizations.read' and 'onboarding.read' permissions to access data of your customers in
     the dashboards.

 Partner or marketplace clients page